-This is a recipe for a creamy seafood pate, or dip, which you can put on crackers, vegetables, or wedges of bread.
+This is a recipe for Zombie Brain Pate, a creamy seafood pate, or dip, which you can put on crackers, vegetables, or wedges of bread.
 You will need to get a brain mold, or some other kind of mold, to use to shape your pate.
-Makes a nice shrimp or crab flavored dip, which can be spooky as long as you use a spooky mold.
+Makes a nice shrimp or crab-flavored dip, which can be spooky as long as you use a spooky mold.

-I found this brain mold for sale on Amazon.
+I found the brain mold linked below for sale on Amazon.
 You can pick one up and do some additional Christmas shopping for the kids while you are at it.

-- 8 ounces reduced fat or low fat cream cheese, softened
+- 8 ounces of reduced-fat or low-fat cream cheese, softened

-- 1 envelope unflavored (and sugar free) gelatin softened in 1/4 cup water
+- 1 envelope of unflavored (and sugar-free) gelatin softened in 1/4 cup water

 - 3 pounds cooked shrimp, coarsely chopped (or 1 pound crab meat)